NetApp/netapp-astra-toolkits/docs/toolkit/update/README.md

 ./toolkit.py update cloud <cloudID> <updateArg>
 ```

 The \<cloudID\> argument can be gathered from a [list clouds](../list/README.md#clouds) command.
-The other two possible commands are:
+The other three possible commands are:

 ### Credential Path

-To update the credentials of a cloud, use the `--credentialPath` argument to point at a local filesystem JSON credential object:
+To update the credentials of a cloud to a currently non-existing credential, use the `--credentialPath` argument to point at a local filesystem JSON credential object:

 ```text
 ./toolkit.py update cloud <cloudID> --credentialPath path/to/credentials.json